 8. Pricing Strategy: How to Price a Product by Bill McFarlane.

 Reading the books (listed above) and this quick guide to value-based pricing will dispel some of the myths surrounding customer value-based pricing.
-What’s more, learning to understand customer value-based pricing with fresh, untinted lens will help to dispel the myths of it being a dark art.
+What’s more, learning to understand customer value-based pricing with fresh, untinted lens will help to eliminate the myths of it being a dark art.

-Let’s get to a quick guide to value-based pricing basics
+A quick guide to value-based pricing basics

 Value-based pricing is about figuring out how your customers value your product portfolio – every single product and every single customer group and eventually a customer.

 Do your customers understand the benefits of value-based pricing on your products and services?

 How would potential customers value your portfolio if only they knew about you?